bobatkey/CS316-17/README.md

 # CS316 "Functional Programming"

-Welcome to the course webpage for The University of Strathclyde CS316 "Functional Programming" course!
+Welcome to the webpage for The University of Strathclyde CS316 "Functional Programming"!

 This course has a [Twitter account](https://twitter.com/StrathCS316).